-That said, we still see doctors when needed or get a dental or eye check-up regularly.
+That said, we still see doctors when needed or get a dental and eye check-up regularly.
 We also still have hair cuts (though Sandra’s are mostly done by Paul these days), and the occasional manicure/pedicure or massage.

 We experienced the health care systems of several host countries over the years, including Ecuador, St Vincent and the Grenadines, Guatemala, New Zealand, Germany, Serbia and Turkey.
 Treatments cost us hardly anything as they were either sponsored by the government, covered by our travel insurance or by the accident compensation scheme (in New Zealand).
-We only had to pay for medication (at a similar cost to Sydney) or minor top-ups/excess fees for our claims.
+We only had to pay for medication (at a similar cost to Sydney) or very manageable top-ups/excess fees for our claims.

 As giving to those less fortunate is close to our hearts, we continue to donate at the same level as before and continue to seek out volunteering opportunities whenever the opportunity arises.

 Insurance, bank fees and government charges

 USD7 per person per day

 Like most people, we dislike paying Bank Fees of any sort, especially unnecessary ones.
 We always pay our credit card statements in full (in Sydney and on the road).

 USD4 per person per day (-46%)

 Though occasionally, we may incur fees for ATM cash withdrawals, we only use cards/banks that don’t charge foreign transaction fees.
 Our bank fees are therefore only marginally higher than when we lived in Sydney.
 Visas/entry fees/tourist cards and exit fees/departure taxes add around USD215 per year to our bill.